elliottt/elliottt.github.io/content/cv/_index.md

 title = "cv"
 +++

-For the past decade or so, I've been applying functional programming to various problems, from high-level language design to network stack and OS implementation.
+A [PDF resume](resume.pdf) is also available.

+Over a decade of experience applying functional programming to hard problems: program analysis, cyber-security, and language design.

 # Work Experience

 ## groq, inc. Sept 2017 - Present
-**Compiler Engineer** - Developing a compiler for tensorflow models targeting a custom ASIC for accelerating inference.
+**Compiler Engineer** - Working on a compiler for tensorflow models, targeting a custom ASIC that accelerates inference.
+Focusing on compiler performance and optimization of results.

 ## Galois, Inc. - Sept 2007 - Sept 2017
-**Member of the technical staff** - Contributed to a broad range of projects.
+**Member of the technical staff** - Contributed to a broad range of projects,
+notably:
+* Developed domain specific languages in Haskell, including the [msf-haskell] metasploit DSL and the [ivory] DSL for memory-safe embedded programming
-Developed domain specific languages in Haskell for a number of different domains.
-Worked on multiple full language implementations, including [cryptol], and the [salty] reactive synthesis DSL.
+* Developed and contributed to multiple full language implementations, including [cryptol] and the [salty] GR(1) reactive synthesis DSL
+* Implemented the [hans] network stack
+* Aided ASIC design and verification for lightweight cryptographic primitives from Cryptol specifications

 ## CollegeNET, July 2004 - September 2007
-**Developer** - Helped to transition a desktop application to a suite of web services, and developed tools based off of those web services.
-Assisted with some front-end web development.
+**Developer** - Helped to transition a large desktop application to a suite of web services, and developed tools based off of those web services.
+Also assisted with some front-end web development, and implemented an LDAP-based authentication system.

 ## CollegeNET, July 2002 - July 2004
-**Technical Support** - Provided support for a desktop application to a large client base.
+**Technical Support** - Provided technical support to a large client base.

 ---